vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 payloads, empty payloads, and relocated streams.
 The harness is not committed.
 The full build is warning-free and all 20 CTest targets pass.

+## Share record-reader truncation handling

+`RecordReader::require()` and `requireAt()` now use one failure operation to emit the first truncation diagnostic and retain failure state.
+Sequential reads return immediately after failure; their first truncated read consumes the remaining bytes directly.
+Positioned reads still recover valid fields without clearing failure.
+This removes duplicated error construction and unnecessary cursor arithmetic, with a net reduction of two production lines.
+Existing reader, compiler, and format tests cover those policies; no tests were added.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,